 - Integrate the student into the board as a non-voting member (not an intern or consultant)

-- Provide student with an orientation to the board and any relevant documents (board handbook, annual report etc.)
+- Provide students with an orientation to the board and any relevant documents (board handbook, annual report, etc.)

 - Match students with a board mentor

-For more information, please contact Mackenzie Phillips, Director of MPP Student Services & Program Development.
+For more information, please contact Mackenzie Phillips, Student Wellness & Engagement Coordinator

 MIDP Applications Reader

-As an MIDP Applications reader you will work closely with MIDP staff to review and provide feedback on MIDP applications.
-An interview is required before selected to serve as a reader with the MIDP staff.
+As an MIDP Applications reader, you will work closely with MIDP staff to review and provide feedback on MIDP applications.
+An interview is required before being selected to serve as a reader with the MIDP staff.
+Please contact Olivia Anderson (olivia.anderson@duke.edu), MIDP Director of Admissions, to express interest.

 MIDP Admissions Event Ambassador